 Third Life Project is a networked international arts-based research collaboration of Territorium KV (AT), Simula Research Lab (NO), MIH Media Lab/Stellenbosch University (ZAF) and Embedded Systems/University of Duisburg-Essen (DE).
-In the initial project phase (2014 - 2015) they were exploring the potential of virtual actions to perform real actions causing extravirtual physical effects on physical objects (output devices) and effects on the bodily and mental states and behaviours of persons (emotions, sensory impressions, beliefs, etc.) in a performative setting.
+They explored the potential of virtual actions to perform real actions causing extravirtual physical effects on physical objects (output devices) and effects on the bodily and mental states and behaviours of persons (emotions, sensory impressions, beliefs, etc.) in a performative setting.

 In October 2015, the team presented three performance lectures at WUK Vienna staging the real-time video game of Minecraft in a theatrical performance.
 The performance was not built around a specific narrative and focused rather on extravirtual avatar interactions with performers and objects in the physical world.
 The goal of the project both artistic and technological was to devise a distributed, hybrid and distinctive performance while creating a platform for sharing knowledge.
 Each performance was directly followed by a discussion with the spectators to give an insight in how the artists and also the experts work, and to exchange ideas about performing with mixed reality and ubiquitous technologies.